XiaoPangxie732/MojangAPI-in-Java/README.md

 1.Install Maven.
 2.cd to source directory.
 3.Run <code>mvn clean install</code>
-4.When build complete, files are all in target folder
+4.When build complete, files are all in target folder.